Archive for January, 2010

 1. CMake – This cross-platform build system is required for building OpenMD.
 You need to install CMake 2.8.11 or newer.
 This is available as a binary package from the KitWare website; alternatively, it may be available through your package manager (on Linux).
 If necessary, you can also compile it yourself from the source code.

-2. perl and python – interpreted scripting languages that some of the OpenMD utilities use to parse and process data files.
+2. python – An interpreted scripting language that some of the OpenMD utilities use to parse and process data files.

 3. Open MPI – A very good implementation of the MPI-2 specification for parallel computing.